cisagov/get.gov/pages/domains/domains_before.md

 ### Type of government organization you represent

 You’ll choose from the list below.
-[Read more about these types](#) if you’re not sure which is right for you.
 - **Federal**: an agency of the U.S. government's executive, legislative, or judicial branches
 - **Interstate**: an organization of two or more states
 - **State or territory**: one of the 50 U.S. states, the District of Columbia, American Samoa, Guam, Northern Mariana Islands, Puerto Rico, or the U.S. Virgin Islands